Pantagrueliste/ScrapingToolkit/README.md

 # Scrapingtoolkit
 `Scrapingtoolkit` is a collection of scripts I developed to scrape databases in the digital humanities.
 The scripts have been used for very specific purposes and chances are you will need to adapt them in order to obtain what you want.
+Before you do so, I recommend you try the excellent [trafilatura](https://github.com/adbar/trafilatura).
 To adapt the code, feel free to fork this repository.
 As of 10/01/2023, `Scrapingtoolkit` includes two folders:
  - `MIAscraper`
  - `Wikisource scraper`
+ - `Gutenberg scraper`

 # Warning
 These scripts should be used in accordance with the rules defined in each website's robots.txt file.